 This policy explains when and why we collect and process personal information about our clients and candidates.
 The policy also explains how we use that information, the conditions under which we may disclose information to others and how we keep personal information secure.
 At BPC Digital we’re committed to protecting and respecting your privacy and are transparent in everything we do.
 We ensure that the data you supply to us is processed fairly and lawfully, and with skill and care and used only for the purposes set out in this policy.

 BPC Digital takes a proactive approach to user privacy and ensures the necessary steps are taken to protect the privacy of its users throughout their visiting experience.
 This website complies with all UK national laws and requirements for user privacy.
-Our database is encrypted, internal servers are password protected and remote access is limited.
+Our database is encrypted, internal servers are password-protected and remote access is limited.
 We invest in systems which track access and flag data breach attempts so that we keep your information safe at all times.
 By registering with the website it is understood that you are actively seeking job opportunities which match your fields of interest.

 Who is the controller of the data that you provide to us?

 You may give your personal details to us directly, such as on an application or registration form or via our website, or we may collect them from another source such as a jobs board.
 We must have a legal basis for processing your personal data.
-We collect and process your data for the purposes of providing you with work-finding services.
+We collect and process your data for the purpose of providing you with work-finding services.
 The legal bases we rely upon to offer these services to you are:

 In certain circumstances we may be required to obtain your consent for the processing of your personal data in relation to certain activities.
 We will request your consent orally, by email or by an online process and record your response on our system.